 to First Peoples Development Inc. (FPDI)

-FPDI is governed by a Board of Directors that is elected from the 34 member First Nations; each community is known as a “Sub-Agreement Holder” and FPDI is known as the “Primary Agreement Holder”.
+FPDI is governed by a Board of Directors that is elected from the 34 member First Nations; each known as a “Sub-Agreement Holder” and FPDI is known as the “Primary Agreement Holder”.

 The articles of incorporation of FPDI support the principle of grassroots or local decision-making while promoting, advocating and addressing the needs of First Nations through their local boards.